KevinVuongly/programmeerproject/README.md

 ### Hardest parts
 - No experience in creating a world map, especially getting it colored according to a legend and implementing the linked views to the world map
+- No experience in creating a radar chart
 - Not all data is available for some certain countries creating gaps in the visualizations